Add To Favorites

 India’s Taj Mahal is a work of architectural genius.
 It is also a monument to the love of a wealthy emperor for his queen.
 Construct a replica of this magnificent marble structure.

 After the loss of his wife, Empress Mumtaz Mahal, the wealthy emperor Shah Jahan built the Taj Mahal in her memory.
-Discover more about this magnificent, building that reflects the influences of several cultures and attracts millions of visitors.
+Invite small groups of student to discover more about this magnificent building that reflects the influences of several cultures and attracts millions of visitors.
+Provide various resources and teacher recommended Internet web sites for students to use for their research.

-Choose several recycled boxes and a cardboard gift-wrap tube.
-Cut the gift-wrap tube into four sections (for minarets) with Crayola® Scissors.
-Decide how to assemble the boxes to resemble the Taj Mahal.
+Students organize their research in order to present it to classmates.
+Once all presentations are complete, ask groups to select several recycled boxes and a cardboard gift wrap tube.
+Students cut the gift wrap tube into four sections (for minarets) with Crayola® Scissors.
+Groups determine how to assemble the boxes to resemble the Taj Mahal.

-On posterboard, draw the center dome, smaller domes, and tops of the minarets.
+On posterboard, students draw the center dome, smaller domes, and the top of the minarets.
 Cut them out and glue them in place.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step